 San Diego, CA 92150-9001

-- For disputes regarding chiropractic services provided to members of custom large groups for which ASH is not the designated administrator (and related claims), please direct the
+- For disputes regarding chiropractic services (and related claims) for members of custom large groups for which ASH is not the designated administrator, direct the

 dispute to BCBSAZ.

-- For disputes regarding chiropractic services provided to FEP members (and related claims), please direct the dispute to FEP.
+- For disputes regarding chiropractic services (and related claims) for FEP members, direct the dispute to FEP.

-- For disputes regarding chiropractic services provided to out-of-area BlueCard members (and related claims), please direct the dispute to BCBSAZ.
+- For disputes regarding chiropractic services (and related claims) for out-of-area BlueCard members, direct the dispute to BCBSAZ.

-- For disputes regarding chiropractic services provided to CHS group members (and related claims), please direct the dispute to the TPA (third party administrator).
+- For disputes regarding chiropractic services (and related claims) for CHS group members, direct the dispute to the third party administrator (TPA).

-For CHS group members, direct all grievances to the TPA at the address listed on the remittance advice.
-If the grievance is related to a very specific pricing issue, the TPA will forward the grievance to BCBSAZ to review and determine if an adjustment needs to be made.
+For CHS group members, direct all member appeals/grievances and provider grievances to the TPA at the address listed on the remittance advice.
+If the grievance is related to a specific pricing issue, the TPA will forward the grievance to BCBSAZ to review and determine if an adjustment needs to be made.
 If so, BCBSAZ will send the TPA a re-priced claim.